Filter by current project, iteration or your items, use blue cells to add and submit time on 7pace Timetracker's keyboard-optimized "Timesheet" page

 "View by This Week's Iterations"

-Turning this "On" (the default) filters the page by the current week's iterations only.
-This action also displays the "My Items Only" checkbox (see #7, below).
+Turning this "On" filters the page by the current week's iterations.
+This will show all iteration work items for the current project.
+This action also displays the "My Items Only" checkbox.

-If "View by This Week's Iterations" is off, then only your items with time records remain.
+If "View by This Week's Iterations" is off, then only your items with worklogs remain.

 The effort value assigned to PBIs, features, and epics.

 The total time that you have tracked for the work item up until the present time.